 The first goal is to create a set of Docker containers properly packaged to run all processes related to the application.

-If the application is already packaged as a Docker container by the original developers and is already available on Docker Hub, you can use that directly and skip this step.
+If the application is already packaged as a Docker container by the original developers and is already available on a container registry like Docker Hub, you can use that directly and skip this step.

 While there are various different ways to create a container in Docker, within SLATE we recommended using a

 Dockerfile.
 This allows a third party, such as the SLATE app curators, to easily follow and understand the contents of a Docker container.
-You can look at the container repositories on SLATE GitHub for examples and guidance.
+You can look at the Best practices for writing Dockerfiles for examples and guidance.